ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 To add files to your workspaces, click on the *NEW* option present above the middle panel.
 You can choose the *File Upload* or *Notebook upload* option from within the menu in order to upload the data files and notebooks respectively.

 **Note:**

-If your file size is greater than 100 MB, use the Polly CLI option to upload to the workspace.
+*    If your file size is greater than **100 MB**, use the Polly CLI option to upload to the workspace.

 ![File Addition](../img/Workspace/7.png) <center>**Figure 7.** File Addition</center>

 *    Using CLI

 You can use PollyCLI as well to import your data directly within Polly.
-This is a more convenient option for uploading large data (more than 100 MB in size).
-The steps for the same are detailed [here]( "https://docs.google.com/document/d/1SBwlr4o50-hA9VXmrm44nddOCzAHbtWYVOZkUVqsGw0/edit?ts=5e7ca271").
+This is a more convenient option for uploading large data (more than **100 MB** in size).
+The steps for the same are detailed [here]( https://docs.elucidata.io/Scaling%20compute/Polly%20CLI.html).

 ## Filtering the content